OSS Fleet Analysis · Innovation Tax Methodology

 DORA / SPACE Beyond The Alignment

-Visibility How fast you shipped Whether you shipped the right thing
+Visibility How fast you shipped Whether you shipped the right thing, to the right shared understanding

-Developer Impact Requires surveys & workflow changes Zero interruption — reads what already exists
+Developer impact Requires surveys and workflow changes Zero interruption — reads what already exists in issues, PRs, and discussions

-Methodology Standard analytics Patented Linguistic Debt™ analysis (US 12,106,240)
+Methodology Standard engineering analytics Patented Linguistic Debt™ analysis — US Patent 12,106,240 B2

 We're not replacing DORA or SPACE — we're surfacing the inputs that make those outputs meaningful.